agmarin87/agmarin-PythonProjects/README.md

 ### COVID19 analysis
 In [this project](https://github.com/agmarin87/agmarin-PythonProjects/tree/master/COVID%20project) I am downloading real-time data from a website and plotting some data from some European countries.
 If you want to include more countries, you only need to add more of them, as described in the code.

+### World Happiness 2019 analysis
+In [this project](https://github.com/agmarin87/agmarin-PythonProjects/tree/master/World%20happiness) I have downloaded the data from the Kaggle website and study the influence of different parameters on the people happiness.

 ## Simple projects

 ### Mean square displacement (MSD) analyzer